homeslicesolutions-zz/backbone-collection-search/README.md

 ```
 ### matcher
 #### collection.matcher( needle, haystack )
 `matcher` is used to test the query against the attribute value.
 In the given default method, the search is doing a simple "indexOf" string search.
 It returns `true` if it finds a match.
-This can be customized to a more robust matcher if desired (i.e. RegExp);
+This can be customized to a more robust matcher if desired (i.e. RegExp).
+In theory you may use different object types, but the provided method is dealing with strings.

 #### collection.getSearchResults()
 This will return the most recent queried results.
 The resulted collection also has a method `getSearchQuery()` to get the search query used to get that result.